ambarket/botbattle/cmpsc488/botbattleapp/nodejs_applications/README.md

 #Install Eclipse Luna by following instrustions on website

+Install OpenJDK from Ubuntu Software Center or
+        Oracle Java from http://ubuntuhandbook.org/index.php/2013/07/install-oracle-java-6-7-8-on-ubuntu-13-10/ or
+        Follow one of the many other ways <a href="https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=how%20to%20install%20java%20jdk%20on%20ubuntu%2014.04">Search</a>

+Install Eclipse Luna according to http://ubuntuhandbook.org/index.php/2014/06/install-latest-eclipse-ubuntu-14-04/

 Install Nodeclipse plugin according to http://www.nodeclipse.org/updates/

 May have tell eclipse the path to my nodejs executable (/usr/bin/nodejs) in preferences -> nodeclipse